robert/robert.github.com/_posts/2017-10-09-tracking-friends-and-strangers-using-whatsapp.md

 ---
-title: Using WhatsApp to track friends and strangers
+title: Tracking friends and strangers using WhatsApp
 layout: post
 tags: [The Adventures of Steve Steveington]
 published: false